bbrodt/uberfire-docs/docs/tutorial2/services.md

 }
 ```

-Notice here that since this service is being executed on the server side, the **VFSService** is a "peer" and can be called directly instead of having to use a **Callback**.
+Since this service is being executed on the server side, the **VFSService** is a "peer" and can be called directly instead of having to use a **Callback**.
 Recall that, on the client side the client had to invoke **VFSService** asynchronously because information was sent over the wire from client to server and then back to client.

 ###Model Object Changes